ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Attributes.png)

-Now start the next processor (Update Attribute), and inspect the attributes of the flow file in the next queue.
+Now start the next processor (UpdateAttribute), and inspect the attributes of the flow file in the next queue.
 You should see new attributes added by the processor.

 Next, start the remaining processor and the flow file will processed by the remaining processors.
-Notice that the statistics in the Compress Content as show below.
+Notice the statistics of the CompressContent as show below.
 The size of input data is bigger than output data which shows that our processor is really compressing files.
 Now check that "/tmp/output" has your file compressed.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Compress.png)

 Congratulations!! you are now a NiFi flow designer :) note that it's possible to select all the processors (ex. with ctr-A) and start them in a batch.
-By doing this, your flow with be quickly ingested, compressed and stored in the new location.
-We did this step by step only to show NiFi working with slow motion.
+By doing this, your flow will be quickly ingested, compressed and stored in the new location.
+We did it step by step only to show how NiFi works in slow motion.
 Test your flow again by copying a new file into /tmp/input.
 You should see the number of IN and OUT files moves to 2 in all the processors.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Two.png)

 Adding processors to the root canvas is not a best practice.
 Things will get messy very quickly.
 To organise things, NiFi has an object called a process group (PG).
 PGs can be used to logically organize your NiFi environment, setup ACLs, reuse code, etc. Process Groups can be created beforehand and processors will be added to them directly.
-Since we already added several processors, we can select them (ctr-A), right click on one of them, select 'Group', give them a name and click on add.
+Since we have already added several processors, we can select them (ctr-A), right click on one of them, select 'Group', add a name and click on add.
 ET voila!
 We are already ready to tackle advanced topics now.

 # Lab 3 Platform preparation (admin persona)
 To enforce best practices and governance, there are a few tasks that an admin should do before granting access to the platform.
 These tasks include: